How Scammers Use Psychology to Fool Even the Smartest Victims

 Dan Simons

-In this context, a “commitment” is an assumption that we make and that we hold to strongly.
+In this context, a “commitment” is an assumption that we make and that we hold onto strongly.
 We often don’t realize we’ve made these commitments or hold them when we’re making a decision.
 The challenge with commitments is that if we accept them as inherently true, logic can lead us to all kinds of absurd conclusions because we have to rationalize other things to keep believing our commitment.

-NXIVM was a multi-level marketing organization, front for criminal activity, and arguable cult founded by a guy who got himself in a book of records as the world’s smartest man.
+NXIVM was a multi-level marketing organization, a front for criminal activity, and an arguable cult founded by a guy who got himself in a book of records as the world’s smartest man.
 One early member wrote in a memoir that she knew he was the world’s smartest man, so whatever he said had to be smart.
 If you keep in mind that you’re dealing with the world’s smartest man, you could wind up agreeing to a lot of crazy stuff because it’s coming from “the world’s smartest man.”

 Commitments are used in scam methods often.
 It’s common to build up commitment over time and start with small things that you agree with.
 Once they get you to buy into the small commitment, it’s easier to build bigger, more unreasonable beliefs on top by convincing you that you’re staying committed to those initial good ideas.